-The field of Health Information is projected to grow at a rapid pace and, according to the U.S. Dept. of Labor's Bureau of Labor Statistics, employment of health information technicians is expected to increase by 20% through 2018, much faster than the average for all occupations.
-Graduates of the program will have employment options that include:

-Coding Specialist, HIM Department Director, Assistant Director or Supervisor; Clinical Data Analyst; Privacy, Information Security or Compliance Officer and Quality Improvement Specialist, and others.
+The field of Health Information is projected to grow at a rapid pace and, according to the U.S. Dept. of Labor's Bureau of Labor Statistics, employment of health information technicians is expected to increase by 20% through 2018.
+Graduates will have employment options that include: Coding Specialist, HIM Department Director or Supervisor; Clinical Data Analyst; Privacy, Information Security or Compliance Officer, Quality Improvement Specialist, and others.
 Choices for employment range from hospitals to physician practices, ambulatory care centers, rehabilitation facilities, insurance and pharmaceutical companies, consulting firms, software and IT vendors and government agencies.

-- Have the ability to walk, sit, and stand for long periods of time (2 hours) in succession. - 20-20 vision (with or without accommodation). - Successfully pass a criminal background check (cost incurred by student). - Possess and maintain professional liability insurance while on Practicum (available through college). - Possess and maintain personal health insurance while on Practicum. - HIM students are required to confer with HIM program faculty prior to course selection and registration every semester.
+- Have the ability to walk, sit, and stand for long periods of time (2 hours) in succession. - 20-20 vision (with or without accommodation). - Successfully pass a criminal background check (cost incurred by student). - Possess and maintain professional liability insurance (available through college) and personal health insurance while on Practicum. - HIM students are required to confer with HIM program faculty prior to course selection and registration every semester.